How to Store a Wooden Train Set

 Train tables can also be used in loads of other ways.
 The Bigjigs train table is perfect for farm play (or other animals), playing with cars or as a base for building with blocks (and bigjigs trains are compatible with Brio).
 And if you cover the surface it’s perfect for arts and crafts, puzzles, games and more.

-If you keep you train set in the bedroom, storage tubs with wheels that can live under the bed are ideal, and many of these will also fit under a sofa if you’re living room is also the playroom.
+If you keep your trains in the bedroom, storage tubs with wheels that can live under the bed are ideal, and many of these will also fit under a sofa if you’re living room is also the playroom.

 When it comes to the accessories, some, such as signs and trees also work well stored in shallow storage tubs with dividers.
 However, bigger accessories such as bridges, tunnels, trains, pirate ships and fire stations will not fit so neatly.